 - Making you dependent on caregivers

 Paralysis is incredibly costly in terms of physical restrictions, emotional distress, and financial challenges.
+In most cases, paralysis is the result of a spinal cord injury and is devastating to a person.
 At Kohan Law Group, we are well aware of this.
 We will evaluate your case at no cost and will charge you no attorneys’ fees until we recover damages.

 Common Causes of Paralysis